Announcing the finalists for the 2026 Cardboard Edison Award!

 Is the award only for new designers, or can published designers participate?

 The Cardboard Edison Award is open to unpublished games from both new and published designers.
-As long as the game isn’t publicly available for purchase or licensed to a publisher while it’s in the contest, it’s eligible.

 Is my design eligible if it’s going to be on Kickstarter?